hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

 For example, an actuator may take some time to complete its action, like closing a motorized gate or garage door.
 The outcome may be uncertain, as in the case of power interruptions or mechanical blockage of the gate.
 These conditions result in a number of possible eventual outcomes which need to be returned to the client for processing and client state update.

 A meta-model using the concept of an "action" is presented in the HSML draft.
 An Action describes and accepts a representation for a desired state change to a resource.
 The conceptual model is that the desired state change is "created" in the context of an Action resource, which then affects the state of the linked resource(s), and which can then be monitored for its eventual outcome.

+An Action link works in analogous fashion to a form in HTML; it dscribes what the action is expected to accomplish, like "turn on the light" or "add a post to the blog", and includes information on how to accomplish the action, like what method to use, which resource type, which content format, schema information to describe the payload, and descriptions of expected responses.

+Action links can describe simple action operations that use REST state updates, or more complex actions which create representations of abstract action descriptions in collections of action instances.
+Such collections may be used to sequence submitted actions in FIFO or priority order, and for clients to track long running or pending actions which have not yet completed.

+Actions may be performed directly on resources they are intended to update the state of, or they may be performed on proxy resources, as in the likely example of action instances crreated in a collection.

+In the case that Actions are performed on a proxy resource, the resource may be indicated in the context of the affected resource(s) by including a link with the relation type "alternate" and with a resource type indicating "action".

 ## Link Bindings